World War I in popular culture: Alfred Munnings

 An unlikely war artist was Sir Alfred Munnings, who is best known as a painter of purebred racehorses; but he turned his painter's skills to the task of capturing images of the Canadian Cavalry Brigade in the war.
 His mounted portrait of General Jack Seely (later Lord Mottistone) on his charger Warrior achieved acclaim.
 Forty-five of his canvasses were exhibited at the "Canadian War Records Exhibition" at the Royal Academy, including Charge of Flowerdew's Squadron at Moreuil Wood in March 1918.
-Lieutenant Gordon Flowerdew of Lord Strathcona's Horse cavalry, was awarded the Victoria Cross for leading the attack.
+Lieutenant Gordon Flowerdew of Lord Strathcona's Horse cavalry was awarded the Victoria Cross for leading the attack.

-Less well known are paintings which feature teams of work-horses in the staging areas behind the front lines with the Canadian Forestry Corps.
+Less well known are paintings which feature teams of workhorses in the staging areas behind the front lines with the Canadian Forestry Corps.
 The artist later recalled these days in his autobiography:

 My next move was unexpected and unlooked-for.
 Amongst the officers who came to have a look, as the news spread that my pictures were to be seen on the walls of ... [headquarters] ..., there were two colonels, both in the Canadian Forestry Corps ... persuading me that I must go with them and see the companies of Canadian Forestry who were then working in the many beautiful forests of France ....

 The forest of Conche in Normandy was my first experience of painting with the Forestry.
 Then came the area of the forest of Dreux, one of the finest in France, taking up fifteen square miles of ground...
 Each company had a hundred and twenty horses, all half-bred Percheron types, mostly blacks and greys.
 A rivalry existed between the companies as to which had the best-conditioned teams.
 I painted pictures of these teams at work, pictures of men axing, sawing down trees...